kingyue737/vitify-nuxt/README.md

 ### Authentication Setup

-> You can switch to any [OAuth Providers](https://github.com/Atinux/nuxt-auth-utils#supported-oauth-providers) supported by [Nuxt Auth Utils](https://github.com/Atinux/nuxt-auth-utils).
+> You can switch to any [OAuth Providers](https://github.com/Atinux/nuxt-auth-utils#supported-oauth-providers) supported by [Nuxt Auth Utils](https://github.com/Atinux/nuxt-auth-utils) or write your own.

 Create a [GitHub OAuth Application](https://github.com/settings/applications/new) with: